UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 ### Why are there so many prerequisites?

-Because it takes many steps to be able to use UPPMAX.
+Because it takes many steps to be able to use UPPMAX, some of which takes days of waiting.
 Please [contact us](../contact_us.md) if you run into problems!

 ### How do I know if I've registered?